 All admission requirements and financial obligations to the College must be met in full before transcripts are issued.
 Transcripts are issued at a cost per copy.
 As an added convenience, especially for students who are out of the area or state, transcripts may be requested using National Student Clearinghouse for a cost.
 The fee is payable by debit or credit card.

 Any student who resigns must complete a withdrawal form dropping ALL classes in the Registrar’s Office.
-Once the form is completed, the student will be refunded according to the college’s refund policy.
+Once the form is completed, the student will be refunded according to the college’s tuition and fee adjustment policy.
 Refunds will only be processed for students completing this process prior to the designated deadline.
 If SLCC cancels a class for any reason, students enrolled in the class will receive a full refund of tuition and fees paid for the canceled class.

 All refunds are issued to students through BankMobile.
 Please visit BankMobile for further information.

-To view our required disclosures and contract with BankMobile, a Division of Customer Bank, click here.
+To view our required disclosures and contract with BankMobile, a Division of Customers Bank, click here.

 Financial aid is disbursed onto the student account at a date determined by the Financial Aid Department each semester.
 Refunds of financial aid are transferred to BankMobile usually within fourteen business days following the disbursement date.
 Funds are available to students depending on the selected refund preference through BankMobile.
 Refunds will be delayed if no refund preference is selected with BankMobile.

 SLCC expects students to meet their financial obligations in a timely manner and to understand that failure to do so will result in further action to collect the balance due.
 This may include the transfer of the balance due to the State of Louisiana Office of the Attorney General for collection.
 An individual with a transferred account is responsible for all collection charges including, but not limited to, attorney and court costs.
 Additional fees assessed by the Attorney General’s Office can increase balances by 33 1/3%.

 Student’s Financial Responsibility